stancunicol/Cyclic-Redundancy-Check/README.md

 ✔️ Displays intermediate XOR results.

-✔️ Simulates a corrupted bit and detects its exact position.

 ✔️ Applies XOR between the extended message and the final remainder to generate the final encoded message.

-✔️ Displays both the 2D parity matrix and CRC results.

 # Example Run